xuejie-yu/stock_portfolio/README.md

 ![stock added](/docs/stock_added.png)

 The `Current Price` should be displayed properly if you have the `Settings` configured properly.

-If you have further transaction, click the `+` button in the graph to add more `transaction`.
+Please do not add the same stock multiple times via "Add Stock" button.
+If you have further transaction for specific stock, please click the `arrow` on the left of the stock name in the table to expand the transaction history and click the `+` button in the table to add more `transaction`.
 - For purchase, put `quantity` with positive value, e.g. `100`
 - For sell, put `quantity` with negative value, e.g. `-100`

 ## Performance graph configuration
 So far, you should have the stock graph without history.
 You can upload the historical price as CSV file to the app to have the complete overview of the performance.
 (So far, the app only support historical data from Yahoo Finance.
-It will be extended afterwards).
+It will be extended in the future if more user request it).
 For example, to add the performance history for gamestop,
 - Open the webpage https://finance.yahoo.com/quote/GME/history?p=GME, click `Download` button to get `GME.csv` locally.
 Please make sure the `Time Period` covers all your transaction dates so that you can have complete history
 ![yahoo download](/docs/yahoo_download.png)
 - Back to the app, Click the `Upload history` and select the file `GME.csv`.
 Now you should see the graph is updated with historical data.
 The graph shows the gain/loss over time for your stock individually.